CentauriSoldier/Sim2D/README.md

 ----------
 ### What is Sim2D?
 **Sim2D** is a gaming framework designed to make game creation with Autoplay Media Studio simple and fast.
 It allows for the quick and simple creation of custom objects which, without this framework, would require programming a new Object Plugin for each object a person wished to create.

+**Sim2D Objects**

 Using Sim2D, all you need to do is create a lua class file which inherits properties from the base (or other) object.
 You can create any object that you can imagine using built-in objects or your own, custom objects.
 An object can have several other objects inside it making it easy to create amalgamated objects.
 If this all sounds complicated, don't fret, it's not.
 In the provided examples, you can see how easy object creation really is.

 **Object Template**